LavanyaThampi/DSAIRPFeb25/session_05.md

 Overhyped Expectations, Technological Limitations, Lack of Generalisation.

 Recovery:-
 AI winters were followed by periods of renewal and growth as new techniques, like machine learning, deep learning, and better hardware (e.g., GPUs), helped overcome previous limitations.
-The rise of big data, advancements in computational power, and the development of more efficient algorithms in the 2000s contributed to the resurgence of AI.
-Today, AI is experiencing rapid growth, driven by innovations in machine learning, neural networks, and natural language processing.

 ### DARPA Grand Challenge 2005
 It was a landmark event in autonomous vehicle development, organized by the Defense Advanced Research Projects Agency (DARPA).
 It was designed to push the boundaries of autonomous driving technologies, challenging teams to build self-driving vehicles capable of navigating a complex off-road course without human intervention.